 Tammy Speed-Hefner LMHC, MSW serves as OCPS' lead mental health expert and brings over 20 years of experience working with Title I families and schools to increase academic outcomes by addressing social-emotional barriers at the school, household, community levels.
 She has committed to serving on our Program Team for 4 years.
-Speed-Hefner will SERVE AS OUR MEMBER FROM THE SCHOOL DISTRICT.
-She is a steadfast advocate for many Orlando area Title I schools that she has worked in for many years and the communities where they are trying to make positive difference.
+Speed-Hefner will SERVE AS OUR MEMBER FROM THE SCHOOL DISTRICT, advocating for the Eatonville community which she has worked in for many years.